Nakiyah24/ExplainableAI_Final/README.md

 The final LightGBM model provides high predictive performance, while SHAP values offer a clear, intuitive view of why the model makes each prediction.
 Users can see which features increase or decrease hospitalization risk, compare outcomes across demographic groups, and explore fairness-related patterns in model behavior.

+## Novel Components & Creativity

+This project includes several creative and novel aspects:

+1. **Interactive Explainability Playground**: Unlike static model explanations, this app provides real-time SHAP explanations that update instantly as users modify patient characteristics.
+The "What If?" analysis allows users to explore counterfactual scenarios interactively.

+2. **ICE Curve Visualization**: The Individual Conditional Expectation (ICE) curve for age provides a novel way to visualize how a single feature (age) affects predictions across its entire range, while keeping all other factors constant.
+This helps users understand non-linear relationships in the model.

+3. **Real-time Feature Impact Analysis**: The app combines multiple explainability techniques (SHAP waterfall plots, feature importance rankings, and textual summaries) in a single, cohesive interface that updates in real-time.

+4. **Healthcare Fairness Focus**: The project specifically addresses fairness in healthcare predictions by allowing users to explore how demographic and socioeconomic factors affect predictions, making model biases transparent and explorable.

+5. **End-to-End Pipeline**: The project demonstrates a complete ML pipeline from raw data cleaning (handling MEPS special codes) through model training, evaluation, explainability analysis, and interactive deployment - all documented and reproducible.

 ### Files

 1. **`model.ipynb`** - My main notebook where I did all the data cleaning, model training, and analysis